Lake/Pond Dry Hydrant Installation for Firefighting & Property Insurance

 PDF DOWNLOAD: DRY HYDRANT PRE-QUALIFICATION CHECKLIST

 In many rural, cottage, or wildland-interface areas in Ontario, access to pressurized municipal water is unavailable or unreliable.
-A dry hydrant to pond or lake gives fire services a dependable drafting point from an accessible natural water source.
+An embankment dry hydrant to pond or lake gives fire services a dependable drafting point from an accessible natural water source.
 These systems complement or substitute for cistern systems where a suitable water body is present.

 Why Install a Pond / Lake Dry Hydrant?